michellefillekes/hello-github/README.md

-# hello-world
+# hello-github
-first test project
+first test project, that connects RStudio project "hello-github" with this remote repository